Factors associated with workers’ satisfaction with the mobile health check-up service of Queen Savang Vadhana Memorial Hospital

 Keywords:

-Satisfaction, Mobile health check up service, Service quality, Perceived service value, The prevention and control of the spread of covid-19
+Satisfaction, Mobile health check up service, Service quality, Perceived service value

 Abstract

 Mobile health check-up service is a service for annual health check-ups, risk-based health checks or periodic health checks for working age groups with the purpose to look for worker’s health problem.
-This descriptive study aimed to study the workers’ satisfaction on mobile health check-up service of Queen Savang Vadhana Memorial Hospital.
-The sample comprised of 402 workers aged 18-60 years old, who received mobile health check-up service selected by the simple random sampling from 5 companies.
-Data were collected by using the online questionnaire consist of subjects’ demographics, service quality, perceived service value, the prevention and control of the spread of covid-19, Worker’s satisfaction on mobile health check-up service of Queen Savang Vadhana Memorial Hospital and repurchase intention.
+This cross-sectional study aimed to study the workers’ satisfaction with the mobile health check-up service of Queen Savang Vadhana Memorial Hospital.
+The sample comprised of 402 workers aged 18-60 years old, who received mobile health check-up service selected by simple random sampling for 5 companies receiving health examination during data collection period.
+Data were collected by using the online questionnaire which was examined for the content validity and reliability testing before data collections.
+The questionnaire consisted of questions assessing subjects’demographics, service quality, perceived service value, the prevention and control of the spread of COVID-19, worker’s satisfaction with the mobile health check-up service of Queen Savang Vadhana Memorial Hospital and repurchase intention.
 Data were analyzed by using the descriptive statistics, Chi-square test, Fisher’s Exact test and Multiple Logistic Regression Analysis.

 References